sajidalidev/compose-epg-viewer/README.md

             )
         }
     }
 }
 ```

 # License

-This project is licensed under the GNU General Public License v3.0 - see the [License](/LICENSE)file
+This project is licensed under the Apache License 2.0.
-for details.